Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: Related work

-As pointed out by \citet{hertweck2021moral} and \citet{weerts2022does}, a large part of the existing work on fairness criteria seems to focus on an equal distribution of favorable decisions and not on the consequences of these decisions. \citet{binns2018fairness} notes that these criteria "[assume] a uniform valuation of decision outcomes across different populations" \cite[p.
-6]{binns2018fairness}, and notes that this assumption does not always hold.
-Whether a loan approval has a positive effect on one's life or not arguably depends on one's ability to repay this loan (and possibly on other individual attributes).
-This narrow focus on the algorithm's decisions instead of its consequences makes it difficult to use existing group fairness criteria for a moral assessment of unfairness in decision making systems.
-Parity-based criteria that only consider the decisions but not their consequences do not allow us to deliberately give positive decisions to a larger share of the disadvantaged group as this would be a form of unequal treatment.
-However, \citet{kasy2021fairness} argue that in such a case, unequal treatment can be required by justice to reduce overall inequalities.
-Several works have therefore taken a utility-based view of fairness. \citet{heidari2018fairness}'s utility-based definitions of fairness focus on the effects of decisions while \cite{chen2022combining} developed a method that follows the Rawlsian leximin principle to increase the welfare of the worse off groups.
-However, none of them provides a general framework that encompasses different theories of distributive justice.
+As pointed out by \cite{hertweck2021moral} and \cite{weerts2022does}, standard fairness criteria like statistical parity or equality of opportunity focus on an equal distribution of favorable \emph{decisions} and not on the \emph{consequences} of these decisions.
+They assume ``that a `positive classification' output is an equally valuable outcome for everyone'' as pointed out in \cite[p.~491]{finocchiaro2021bridging}.
+Similarly, \cite{binns2018fairness} notes that these criteria ``[assume] a uniform valuation of decision outcomes across different populations'' \cite[p.~6]{binns2018fairness}, and highlights that this assumption does not always hold.
+This makes it difficult to use standard group fairness criteria for a moral assessment of unfairness.
+Moreover, parity-based criteria do not allow for unequal treatment, even if this may be desirable from a social justice perspective in certain cases~\cite{kasy2021fairness}.

 \paragraph{Limited set of fairness definitions}